KittiKovacs/winenation/README.md

 The Stripe functionality is only for testing at the moment, so only entering 4242 4242 4242 4242 card number will result in successfull payment.
 Expiration date can be any date in future and CVC can be any numbers.
 The site is using webhooks to make sure that the order is processed even if when the payment process is interrupted (e.g. if a user accidentally closes the page or browser after clicking "Proceed to payment" button).

+While the payment is pending the user sees a spinner.

 If the form is submitted successfully and payment was processed, the user is taken to the checkout sucesss page and a confirmation email is sent to the user's email address at the same time.
 If there is something missing from the form, hints are displayed for the users on how to resolve the issue.